mrahmadt/TheHub-MSTeams-App/README.md

 - Enter your domain name in `validDomains`

         "validDomains": [
                 "my.example.com"
         ],

 - Enter your **Application ID** in the **id** element below and change **resource** element to your API ([**Check Azure Active Directory SSO**](https://github.com/mrahmadt/TheHub-MSTeams-App#azure-active-directory-sso))

         "webApplicationInfo": {
                 "id": "53cda29e-7798-494b-8cf0-b0b4b50ca52d",
                 "resource": "api://my.abdc.com.sa/53cda29e-7798-494b-8cf0-b0b4b50ca52d"
         }

+- Zip the files (*.json and *.png) and name the zip file "TheHub.zip"

+- Upload the app to your Microsoft Team (https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#upload-your-package-into-a-team-or-conversation-using-the-store)

+- Test your new Teams App

+- Once your are happy with the result, you can go now and upload the app to all your users (https://docs.microsoft.com/en-us/microsoftteams/manage-apps#upload-a-new-app)

+- (Optional) You can now install the app to all your users (https://docs.microsoft.com/en-us/microsoftteams/teams-app-setup-policies)